 However, we do expect forces also to bear down on their other costs (non-pay) such as the equipment they buy, the accommodation and vehicles they use and the contracts they enter for services such as cleaning.
-The force plans to make 23 percent of its savings from non-pay; this is less than the figure for England and Wales.
+The force plans to make 10 percent of its savings from non-pay; this is less than other forces

 Although some savings have been made in non-pay areas, the focus in the first phase of work was inevitably on changes to staffing structures and reducing the workforce to fit the new teams.
-Much of the structural change has been achieved, and there is now opportunity to consider the totality of remaining non-pay costs across both forces, such as estates and vehicle fleet.
+Much of the structural change has been achieved, and there is now opportunity to consider the totality of the remaining non-pay costs across both forces such as estates and vehicle fleet.
 It is likely that further savings can be made in these areas from rationalising and making better use of collective resources.

 The estates strategy aims to get the best use from the police buildings that both forces hold, enabling them to dispose of underused buildings and share facilities.
-Warwickshire Police has already begun to reduce its estate with plans to sell the existing police headquarters at Leek Wootton.
 The alliance is exploring the opportunity to develop a joint approach to the management and use of public sector building across both forces and other public sector organisations in the two force areas (known as a joint property vehicle).
 This is another ambitious and innovative plan; the forces estimate it has the potential to release up to £180m in asset value across the public sector.